 8. Relax and rejuvenate at Stephens Creek.

-Only 15km from our Outback Resort, Stephens Creek Reservoir supplies water to Broken Hill, and it really is a magnificent spot.
+Only 15km from the Broken Hill Outback Resort, Stephens Creek Reservoir supplies water to Broken Hill, and it really is a magnificent spot.
 We think of this as our special little getaway spot: with a gorgeous lookout over the water and some picnic tables, it’s a relaxing way to spend a lazy Sunday watching the sunrays glistening on the water and resting your weary body after all those amazing heritage and art trails you’ve been exploring!
-After your visit, cool down with a drink or have a meal at the Broken Hill Outback Resort minutes from Stephens Creek.
+After your visit, cool down with a drink or have a meal at our Broken Hill restaurant just minutes from Stephens Creek.

 9. Do some star-spotting.